-Show globes generally fall into two design types: freestanding and wall-mounted.
+Show globes generally fall into two design types: freestanding and wall-mounted/hanging.
 Of the latter, globes either hang from brass chains or are perched on elaborate support arms attached to a wall.
 Freestanding globes vary in shape from rotund to skinny, often with cut glass stoppers or pouring spouts for tops.
 The most impressive freestanding globes -- especially popular in the late 1800s -- have multiple tiers with separate chambers for different colored water, tapering to a finial at the top.
 Before large-scale glass manufacturing existed, show globes were hand blown, and painstaking etching was done by hand.

 Globes in store windows were often accompanied by a silvered sphere.
 For nighttime illumination, light was focused on the sphere and reflected onto the globes.
 This was especially attractive for globes with a punty-cut surface.

 Of course, were it not for their colored water, show globes would be nothing more than pretty jars.
 Pharmacists prided themselves on their ability to create vibrant colors using chemicals on hand in their shop.
 Getting just the right mix of colors took practice -- even with a recipe book.

 Of its impressive collection of show globes, the History of Pharmacy Museum has dozens on display throughout the Skaggs Pharmaceutical Sciences Center and the Pulido Center of Roy P. Drachman Hall.
-They come in a variety of shapes, sizes, and colors, all of which were featured pieces in Arizona pharmacies at some time during the last 100 years.
+They come in a variety of shapes, sizes, and colors, most of which were featured pieces in Arizona pharmacies at some time during the last 100 years.

 Inside Skaggs Room 344, the first globe to greet visitors of the Museum is vivid red and hangs from the mouth of a spiraled bronze dragon wall mount.
 It is especially brilliant during certain times of the year when it is struck by morning sun.
 A similar globe is depicted in the original oil painting Territorial Pharmacist on display in the administrative offices, in which artist Greg Singley has portrayed a scene from a typical pharmacy during Arizona's territorial days.